kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. The superficial temporal vein

 #### Answer: A. The external jugular vein - *FALSE* = D. The maxillary vein - TRUE
-- The pterygoid plexus is of considerable size and situated between temporalis and the external pterygoid and partly between the external and internal pterygoids.
-It receives tributaries corresponding with the branches of the internal maxillary artery.
-Thus, it receives the sphenopalatine, middle meningeal, deep temporal, pterygoid, masseteric, buccinator, alveolar and some palatine veins, and a branch that communicates with the ophthalmic vein through the inferior orbital fissure.
-The pterygoid venous plexus drains the infratemporal fossa via the maxillary vein.
-This plexus communicates freely with the anterior facial vein; it also communicates with the cavernous sinus, via branches through the foramen of Vesalius, foramen ovale and foramen lacerum.
+- *Pterygoid Plexus* is of considerable size situated
+	- Between temporalis and external pterygoid
+	- Partly between external and internal pterygoids
+- It receives tributaries corresponding with branches of internal maxillary artery (IMA)
+	- Sphenopalatine
+	- Middle meningeal
+	- Deep temporal
+	- Pterygoid
+	- Masseteric
+	- Buccinator
+	- Alveolar
+	- Some palatine veins
+	- Branch that communicates with ophthalmic vein through *inferior orbital fissure*

+##### Pterygoid Venous Plexus
+- **NOTE** *Pterygoid Venous Plexus* drains infratemporal fossa via *Maxillary Vein*
+- This plexus communicates freely with anterior facial vein
+	- It also communicates with cavernous sinus via branches through
+		- Foramen of Vesalius, foramen ovale and foramen lacerum

 ### Q1.103
 The masseter is an important muscle of mastication.
 Which of the following statements about the _masseter_ is true?